TODAY’S READING FROM THE OLD TESTAMENT- EZEKIEL 39:1- 40:27

 Living Faith will be manifested by the fruit of faith- deeds (James 2:18-26).
 We are saved by grace through faith, not by works, lest any man should boast.
 This gift of salvation brings the life of God into the soul of man and will energize the production of spiritual fruit.
 Living faith will enable believers to produce works that God has before ordained that they should walk in (Ephesians 2:10).

-James warns against those who desire to teach but are not themselves subject to the Word (James 3:1-2).
-He warns those who presume to be spiritual yet have yet to submit their tongues to the control of the Holy Spirit (James 3:3-12).
+James warns against those who desire to teach, but are not themselves subject to the Word (James 3:1-2).
+He warns those who presume to be spiritual yet have need to submit their tongues to the control of the Holy Spirit (James 3:3-12).

 Some can pretend to be wise, and yet their wisdom is earthly, unspiritual, and of the devil.
 Those who are truly wise, James says, are those who have been made right with God through faith in Christ and have the fruit of righteousness being reproduced in their hearts.
 There is no possibility of peace apart from righteousness.
 Here when James says that the wisdom from above is first pure, it is pure righteousness.
 Then it is peaceable, considerate, submissive, full of mercy and good fruit, impartial and sincere.